-Computer Science is an excellent choice as a major or a minor.
-The demand for graduates with technical computer skills is tremendous.
+The demand for graduates with software development expertise or skills in computer technology is tremendous.
 We encourage you to try a course in the department of mathematics, computer science, and statistics early in your college career from the wide variety of courses available to first-year students.

 If you took the Advanced Placement Computer Science exam and scored a 4 or a 5, you will receive AP credit for CS 140.
 Even if you have not taken the AP exam and you have a very strong background in computer science you may want to consider beginning in CS219.